Office of Grants and Sponsored Programs

 FSU Facilities & Administrative rate of 10% is applied to Salaries, Wages and Fringe for federal grants (unless dictated otherwise by grant announcement), or total direct costs for independent foundations.
 Modified Total Direct Costs are all costs less equipment and participant support costs, and any subcontracted amount over $25,000.

 Glossary of Terms

-Below you will find a list of the most common terms for the budget section of the grant application.
+Below you will find a list of the most common terms off the budget section of the grant application.

-Framingham State University employees, including faculty, administrators and staff, as well as students, are considered personnel.
+Framingham State University employees (faculty, librarians, administrators, and staff), as well as students, are considered personnel.